 We certainly do.
 In fact, we need you to report.
-You know what is going on in our company - both good and bad.
+You know what is going on in our County - both good and bad.
 You may have initial knowledge of an activity that may be cause for concern.
-Your reporting can minimize the potential negative impact on the company and our people.
-Also, offering positive input may help identify issues that can improve corporate culture and performance.
+Your reporting can minimize the potential negative impact on DeKalb County, its employees, and other stakeholders.
+Also, offering positive input may help identify issues that can improve our culture and performance.